 10 Things You Can Do to Simplify Your Finances And Save Time

-According to a recent Varo Money survey, 30% of Americans say they’re constantly stressed about money.
-85% of Americans are somewhat stressed about their finances.
+According to a Varo Money survey, 30% of Americans say they’re constantly stressed about money.
+Eighty-five percent of Americans are somewhat stressed about their finances.

 1. Automate your bill payments.

-Late payments are a headache because you can get hit with a late fee when you don’t pay on time.
-Even worse, a late payment to a credit card or loan could end up on your credit report.
+Late payments are a pain because you can get hit with a late fee when you don’t pay on time.
+Even worse, a late payment to a credit card or loan could hurt your credit.